-Ball was the representative for Texas’s 8th congressional district and was a Democrat.
+Ball was the representative for Texas’s 8th congressional district as a Democrat.
 He served from 1903 to 1905.

 He was previously the representative for Texas’s 1st congressional district as a Democrat from 1901 to 1903; the representative for Texas’s 1st congressional district as a Democrat from 1899 to 1901; and the representative for Texas’s 1st congressional district as a Democrat from 1897 to 1899.